 I’m Ilja Nieuwland.
 Born in 1970 in Veendam, in the northeast of the Netherlands.
 Went to school in Friesland (my cultural home), studied in Groningen, worked in Berlin, Potsdam, Groningen again, Amsterdam, Rotterdam and The Hague.
 I enjoy to live in Leiden, but try to spend as much time as possible in Portugal.
 Spare time is taken up with lots of music, gaming, reading and loitering.

-I am an historian of science/cultural/scientific culture at the Vrije Universiteit Amsterdam, and a project manager for Digital Humanities projects at the Huygens ING (part of the Royal Netherlands Academy of Arts and Sciences).
+I am an historian of science/cultural/scientific culture at the Vrije Universiteit Amsterdam and the Huygens ING (part of the Royal Netherlands Academy of Arts and Sciences).
 Most of my work is in the history of science, but I’ve also written opinion pieces, music reviews and some other stuff.
 And no, I’m not working on a novel.

 At the moment, I’m working on a second book: a biography of the German paleontologist and geologist Otto Jaekel, whose life included and transcended science, culture, art, politics, adventure and, sometimes, questionable judgment.
 I’m really stoked about that book and don’t worry, I won’t fail to report on its progress on this site.